Please see each item below for information on taking the ELPE if you are an undergraduate student.

-Within 14 days after you have completed the exam, you will receive an email with your placement.
+Within 14 days after you have completed the ELPE, you will receive an email with your placement.
 You will either be placed into one of four writing courses in the EMS Program, or you will be referred to the Writing Program for further placement instructions.
 You can enroll in the EMS course in the same way as you do your other courses, using the GOLD online course registration system.

 Many of our writing courses will be offered online; in those courses, scheduling will not be a problem since classes will be asynchronous.
 But if you are unable to enroll for other reasons, you can enroll in your required course during the winter quarter.